Sign up for our next LinkedIn Live to discover how to shift your focus from a compliance-first to a learner-first approach!

 7 - Susi Miller

 Accessibility is everyone’s responsibility, and the only way to make real change is to be the change.
-It’s certainly close to our hearts here at THRIVE.
+It’s certainly close to our hearts here at Thrive.
 Susi Miller is the guru of all gurus when it comes to anything accessibility related.
 As founder of eLaHub and author of ‘Designing Accessible Learning Content’, she should be your go-to for knowledge sharing on accessible design.

 8 - Ross Stevenson